 4.10.2 The Conservation Area Appraisal and the Central Area Assessment have both identified areas of land which contribute to the character of the village.
 Similarly, this was a topic that attracted considerable public interest with many comments in the questionnaire responses and at public exhibitions.
-The following areas meet the requirements for Local Green Space designation:
+The following are considered to be of greatest importance in a heritage context:

-- LGS1- Churchyard of the Church of St. John the Baptist - LGS2 The adjacent memorial garden - LGS3 The graveyard, graveyard extension and land leading to the windmill - LGS4 The graveyard of the United Reformed Church - LGS5 Margaret Street Garden - LGS6 The Conservation Garden in Margaret Street - LGS7 Walnut Tree Meadow and land adjacent to Copthall Lane
+- LGS1- Churchyard of the Church of St. John the Baptist - LGS2 The adjacent memorial garden - LGS3 The graveyard, graveyard extension and land leading to the windmill - LGS4 The graveyard of the United Reformed Church - LGS5 Margaret Street Garden - LGS6 The Conservation Garden in Margaret Street